 An oil leak is a common phenomenon in any parking lot.
-However, they don’t look pleasing and lots of homeowners in Sydney want to know how to clean oil spill on Epoxy garage floor before it’s too late.
+However, they don’t look pleasing and lots of homeowners in Sydney want to know how to clean oil spills on Epoxy garage floor before it’s too late.
 And that’s why we, at Epoxy Flooring, decided to provide a manual showing how to clean a floor.

 Tools and Chemicals You Need to Clean Oil Spills on Garage Floor

 Scrubbing is a major part of cleaning an Epoxy garage floor.
 So, nylon brushes are a must-have.
 However, if you want to have an arsenal to fight all sorts of stains, get this stuff as soon as possible:

 Hard foam mop (in case there will be heavy cleanup processes)

 What Floor Cleaner Can Remove Tire Mark on an Epoxy Garage Floor?